SkipperDan42/EchoChamber/README.txt

     - Upon viewing a Post many options are available to like, repost, edit and delete (depending on context - outlined below)
     - Clicking Monologue will show the authenticated User Profile
-    - Clicking Tools will offer a dropdown to access User Settings, Statistics and Log Out
+    - Clicking Tools will offer a dropdown to access User Settings, Statistics and Log Out (plus additional Admin views)

 CREATIVE DECISIONS:
     - The site is completely locked down, logging in is a requirement for anything.